Why traditional VMS platforms hit a 500-camera ceiling and how a purpose-built architecture enables 5,000+ streams per node.

 These benchmarks clearly illustrate that Visylix handles over ten times more streams per node with five times lower CPU utilization and significantly reduced latency.
 This enhanced efficiency directly translates to a lower cost of ownership and superior user experience for large-scale deployments.

-While a single Visylix node can manage over 5,000 streams, real-world deployments for smart cities or national retail chains can require managing tens or hundreds of thousands of cameras.
-To address this, Visylix employs a distributed architecture.
-Multiple nodes operate seamlessly as a unified cluster, eliminating any single point of failure or central bottleneck.
+A single Visylix node can manage over 5,000 streams, but real-world deployments for smart cities or national retail chains often need tens or hundreds of thousands of cameras.
+Visylix handles that with a distributed architecture: multiple nodes run as one cluster, with no single point of failure and no central bottleneck.

 Each node independently processes its assigned streams, while a sophisticated coordination layer handles load balancing, failover, and cross-node analytics.
 In the event of a node failure, its streams are automatically redistributed across the remaining healthy nodes, with recovery typically occurring in under five seconds, requiring no human intervention.
 This design enables scaling to a million concurrent streams efficiently and cost-effectively.